Forget and Not Slow Down: Influences

 Influences for the record are bands like Counting Crows and Foo Fighters.
 Matt Thiessen stated in an interview with Pollstar, "We definitely wanted to make a rock record.
 We wanted it to be uptempo and energetic.
 As far as the sonic aspect, we wanted to make it less modern sounding, with classic rock textures – Counting Crows, Foo Fighters, those kind of '90s albums.
 That was a good time for rock 'n' roll."
+He described its sound as melodic rock with up-tempo tracks and "a lot of tension notes," creating an "urgent sort of feel."
 Matt Hoopes has also stated "The songs that tend to be the fan favorites in the past are the ones about making mistakes but ultimately moving past them and this record has a lot of that feeling.
 No matter what trials you encounter in your life, it doesn't have to be the end of your story.
 You can move on and be happy and experience joy."

 When Matt Thiessen sent a message to AbsolutePunk readers he stated "It's a bit weird because there are some untitled outros and intros throughout the album.
 Basically, if the track list skips a number, something is up.
 There are eleven songs, but the whole thing runs about 43 minutes."
 There is a hidden track before track 1.
 It is Thiessen's dad singing a line from Sahara.